Open-Dataplatform/transform-ingress2event-time/README.md

 The transformation takes data from the current time and the previous time and runs the transformation on this collection.
 You can change the current ingesting time by providing a datetime as an argument to the transformation.
-Then the transformation will process data from that hour and the previous hour
+Then the transformation will process data from that hour and the previous hour.

 ### Usage
 ```sh